zuozhenggh/learning-library/developer-library/microservices-with-converged-db/1-setup/setup.md

     </copy>
     ```

-   Note, The cloud shell will disconnect after a period of inactivity.
+   Note, the cloud shell may disconnect after a period of inactivity.
 If that happens, you may reconnect and then run this command to resume the setup:

     ```
     <copy>